Women in Africa: Kenya

 The literacy rates of Kenyan women has improved significantly over the past decades.
 When women are educated, it empowers the community.
 The innate African motherly instinct has seen Kenyan women support each other to get education through initiatives like Chama cha wamama (Merry-go-rounds) at grassroots levels.
 Many Kenya women believe that through education, it is possible to mitigate poverty and gender disparity.

 The introduction of free primary education by the late Mwai Kibaki, the third president of Kenya, positively influenced women's literacy rates.
 Many girls from poor families and marginalized areas have been able to access education.
 Kenya has also continued to emphasize on the importance of investing in girls' education and gender equity.

 According to recent statistics, female literacy now stands at over 80%, a sharp increase from the post-independence era when educational access for women was severely limited.
 Affirmative action policies, free primary education, and targeted scholarship programs have contributed to this growth.

 Notable Kenyan women exemplify these gains, Professor Olive Mugenda, the first female Vice-Chancellor of Kenyatta University, has championed academic excellence and institutional growth, while Dr. Jemimah Kariuki, an award-winning public health advocate and medical doctor, has used her education to lead innovative maternal health programs.

+Kakenya Ntaiya founded the Kakenya Center for Excellence to champion for the education and rights of girls and women in Maasai community.
 These examples illustrate how increased access to education has empowered women to influence national development.

+A teacher at Shela Primary School-Lamu County, Kenya empowering students with digital skills.

 Even though Kenya has made significant progress on equal access to education, barriers persist in women's access to quality education.
 Socio-cultural norms in some communities still prioritize early marriage over schooling, limiting girls' chances of completing secondary and higher education.
-Poverty remains a critical factor, with some families unable to afford the indirect costs of education, such as uniforms and transportation, even when tuition is free.
-In Kilifi county for example, teenage pregnancy as a result of poverty continues to prevent many women from accessing quality education.
-Additionally, gender-based violence, including harassment in learning institutions, creates hostile environments that discourage girls from pursuing their studies.
-Rural areas are particularly affected, where infrastructural deficits, such as lack of safe transport and sanitary facilities, exacerbate dropout rates among adolescent girls.